mul1sh/ar-auth/README.md

 # AR AUTH

-This is a permaweb app hosted on the arweave blockchain that allows arweave to safely store their wallets in the blockchain.
+Ar Auth is a permaweb app hosted on the arweave blockchain that allows arweave users to safely store their wallets in the blockchain.
 In exchange for this, they get an arweave phrase which they can use for login purposes for supported permaweb apps.

 Check the [Live Demo here](https://f5hpy3qbh2ju.arweave.net/YIZY14pTrbl42h-txRSU5EzW9ZnizLEVA6qHyAmJQSU).

 ## Developers
-To be enable to add the `Ar Auth` functionality into your permaweb app, simply do the following.
+To be enable the `Ar Auth` functionality in your permaweb app, simply do the following.

 1. Add [arweave-js](https://github.com/ArweaveTeam/arweave-js) into your project, as described in the repo.
 2. Add the `crypto.js`  [dependency](https://f5hpy3qbh2ju.arweave.net/YIZY14pTrbl42h-txRSU5EzW9ZnizLEVA6qHyAmJQSU/js/crypto.js) as a script tag, into your project. i.e.